dotps1/HPWarranty/README.md

+# HP has recently changed how the ISEE functions, and this module does not work at the moment.

 # HPWarranty PowerShell Module

 This module can be installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/HPWarranty/).
 You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.